GeoscienceAustralia/ptha/R/README.md

 ### Install on NCI

-* To install on NCI is more challenging.
+* This may differ from the above instructions -- the approach has varied over the years.
 See some detailed notes in the [install](install) directory

 Usage